bensadeh/circumflex/README.md

 -t, --hide-indent           Hide the indentation bar to the left of the reply -n, --nerdfonts             Enable Nerd Fonts
-    --no-less-verify        Disable checking less version on startup -o, --plain-comments        Disable syntax highlighting for comments -p, --plain-headlines       Disable syntax highlighting for headlines -v, --version               Print current version
+    --no-less-verify        Disable checking less version on startup --pages=[int]           Set the number of pages to fetch per category (1-5, default 3, top/new/best only) -o, --plain-comments        Disable syntax highlighting for comments -p, --plain-headlines       Disable syntax highlighting for headlines -v, --version               Print current version